 Follow along with the 2023 Butterfly Show on Instagram at @cuButterflies, where you’ll have the opportunity to participate in a butterfly art challenge.
 And don’t forget to use #CarletonButterfly2023 to interact with us on social media during the show!

 The Butterfly Show is free and open to the public, although we rely on your generous donations to keep it running year after year.
 We suggest a cash donation of $5/person at the door if you’re in a position to contribute.
 Donations can also be made online, using Carleton University’s secure FutureFunder platform.

 For more information please contact the Department of Biology or visit their website!

 Don’t you love free activities for your family?
-The Ottawa Butterfly Show is a free, open to the public annual event that runs daily for ten days in October.
-The show features 1,300 butterflies that arrive in five separate shipments, representing 41 different species worldwide.
+The Ottawa Butterfly Show is a free, open to the public annual event that runs daily for one week in October.
+The show features 1,000 butterflies that arrive in three separate shipments, representing 41 different species worldwide.
 Butterflies love to land on colourful clothing and will climb on to an open hand.
 The event is appropriate for people of all ages.

 Butterfly Show Engages Community

 Carleton’s biology department has been successfully hosting its Butterfly Show for nearly two decades.
 An annual community event held in Carleton’s greenhouse, the Butterfly Show features exotic butterflies from 41 species worldwide.
 While the show is undeniably enchanting, the real beauty lies in the ways in which the show brings together community, enables family bonding and allows for a fun learning experience for children, students and adults alike.